-- (1) If the accused is examined by a judge and if during this examination he applies for certain exonerating evidence to be taken, the judge shall, insofar as he considers it of importance, take such evidence if loss of evidence is to be feared or if the taking of the evidence may justify the accused's release. - (2) If the evidence is to be taken in another district, the judge may request the judge in that district to take this evidence.
+- (1) If the accused is examined by a judge and if during this examination he or she applies for certain exonerating evidence to be taken, the judge is required, insofar as he or she considers it of importance, to take such evidence if loss of evidence is to be feared or if the taking of the evidence may justify the accused's release. - (2) If the evidence is to be taken in another district, the judge may request the judge in that district to take this evidence.